It’s a whole new world of New Jersey betting options this year. Why? Two simple reasons.

 You’ll get the full-fledged betting experience at all the in-person locations throughout the state, with everything from spread to prop bets.

 Shop around each online and mobile sports betting app to see which kinds of lines you can get, as they may not all be uniform.
 In-game betting is a popular addition to sportsbooks, and most if not all of the new apps in the state offer it.

 Some books also have special events and promotions.
 Fox Bet, FanDuel and DraftKings often have a rotating selection of offers.
 And almost all 16 apps have special odds boosts to entice bettors, especially during NFL betting and football season.

 There are no specific sports excluded from sports betting in New Jersey, although it’s not a guarantee that sportsbooks will offer those sports.
 Each sportsbook is different.

-The only bets excluded from the state’s in-person and online/mobile sportsbooks are bets made on high school sports, as well as bets made on college teams in New Jersey, which includes Seton Hall, Rutgers, Monmouth, and more.
+The only sports bets excluded (as per regulations) from in-person and online sportsbooks are bets made on high school sports, as well as bets made on college teams and games in New Jersey, which includes Seton Hall, Rutgers, Monmouth and more.